-The student or their parent/guardian may appeal against the decision of the principal or designee by notifying the Regional Executive Director or Regional Superintendent in writing within seven calendar days of receiving the principal or designee's decision.
-The Regional Executive Director, Regional Superintendent or designee will review the administrative record from the initial disciplinary hearing and conduct an appeal conference with the student or parent/guardian within ten school days of receiving the appeal.
+The student or their legal guardian may appeal the decision of the principal or designee by notifying the Regional Executive Director or Regional Superintendent in writing within seven calendar days of receiving the principal or designee's decision.
+The Regional Executive Director, Regional Superintendent or designee will review the administrative record from the initial disciplinary hearing and conduct an appeal conference with the student or legal guardian within ten school days of receiving the appeal.
 The Regional Executive Director, Regional Superintendent or designee may audio record the appeal conference.
-The Regional Executive Director, Regional Superintendent or designee will notify the student and their parent/guardian of the appeal decision, in writing, within 48 hours or two school days, whichever is later, following the appeal conference.
+The Regional Executive Director, Regional Superintendent or designee will notify the student and their legal guardian of the appeal decision, in writing, within five school days following the appeal conference.